Time Travel Debugger

 When the debugger is running, the Overview panel will change in a number of ways:

-section will take center stage, with some modified behaviour - The
+• The Logs section will take center stage, with some modified behaviour

-panel will appear, providing a color-coded guide that can be used to identify files in the timeline - An
+• The Debugger panel will appear, providing a color-coded guide that can be used to identify files in the timeline

 A set of navigation icons will also appear in the main Wallaby panel header (above the Overview panel), providing the ability to manage execution within your debugger session.